app-z/-RSSFeedFragments-/README.md

 RSSFeedFragments
 ==================

-This Android sample open RSS content URL in WebView
+This Android sample opens RSS content URL in WebView

 RSS Feed Client uses Fragments for navigation on RSS items